 Inclusion on the GIS Registry on the Internet provides a means of notifying future owners or users of the property of the existence of soil and/or groundwater contamination, as well as any responsibilities of the property owner (or occupant in some cases) to comply with any conditions of closure.
 The site specific information is attached to each site by a link to a .pdf.
-The GIS Registry can be accessed on the Internet .
+The GIS Registry can be accessed on the Internet at http://dnr.wi.gov/topic/Brownfields/rrsm.html.